-I am a high-energy mindful leader driven by a strong sense of purpose and a deep commitment to the creation of human-centric organisations.
+I am a high-vitality, truth-talking, playful & compassionate leader driven by a strong sense of purpose and a deep commitment to the creation of organisations where people and performance can thrive.

 I have over two decades of international business experience across five industries and a strong track record of delivery and performance across a range of senior leadership roles

 Experiencing 8 years of wonderful personal growth at GE where I achieved Lean Six Sigma Master Belt Certification and was promoted into a 3-year international assignment as Quality Leader for Europe, Middle East & Africa taking on responsibly for customer experience and product quality across the region.

 Spending 6 years with Bupa.
 After embedding the capability to listen, learn and respond to customer feedback across Australia and NZ, I was promoted to Global Director of Employee Experience & Wellbeing to activate Bupa’s purpose “Longer, Healthier, Happier Lives” for 86,000 employees.

 Today my work spans a portfolio of strategic advisory services, facilitation, consulting, coaching, speaking and writing.

 I am also a certified facilitator and executive coach with Thrive Global, an organisation founded and led by Arianna Huffington.
 I am deeply passionate about contributing to our global mission to end the epidemic of stress and burn-out.

 You can find more information about my experience in my LinkedIn profile here.